Agablue-red/MLClass/README.md

 ![log_close_price](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/log_close_price.png)

 Visualization of logarithmic closing prices.
-The falls are the results of crises.
+The price drops are the results of crises.
 The trend is growing.

 #### Rolling statistics

 ![log_scale](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/log_scale.png)

-The result of smoothing by the previous quarter can hardly see a trend, because it is too close to actual curve.
-In addition, the increasing mean and standard deviation may be seen, indicating that our series isn’t stationary.
+As a result of smoothing out the previous quarter, it is difficult to see the trend, as it is too close to the actual curve.
+In addition, a rising mean and standard deviation can be observed, indicating that our series isn't stationary.

 #### SARIMAX (3, 0, 3) model